 We primarily rely on Mitac Computing Technology Corporation for production of our on-premise appliances, Hualin Precision Technology Co., Ltd. ("Hualin") for production of our end-point devices, and Hualin and Crow Corporation for production of our home security systems we sell to our customers.
 We currently do not have long-term contracts with these vendors and they are not obligated to provide products to or perform services for us for any specific period, in any specific quantities or at any specific price, except as may be provided in a particular purchase order.
 If these third parties are unable to deliver products of acceptable quality or in a timely manner, our ability to bring services to market, the reliability of our services and our reputation could suffer.
 We expect that it could take several months to effectively transition to new third-party manufacturers or fulfillment agents.
 We may also decide to switch to or bring on additional contract manufacturers in order to better meet our needs.
-Switching to or bringing on a new contract manufacturers or cause other disruptions.
+Switching to or bringing on a new contract manufacturer and commencing production is expensive and time-consuming and may cause delays in order fulfillment at our existing contract manufacturers or cause other disruptions.
 For example, we are in the process of bringing on additional contract manufacturers as a result of our recent acquisition of Butterfleye.
 We do not have past experience with these manufacturers and it is possible that we may encounter unexpected issues as we scale our operations with them.